Welcome to Everest Base Camp Trek or simply EBC!

 – Sleeping bag (not necessary but recommended to have one)

 – Down Jacket

-- Pair of thermal sweater to keep you warm inside
+– Pair of the thermal sweater to keep you warm inside

-- Hiking socks (thick and it should give enough warm)
+– Hiking socks (thick and it should give warm enough)

 – Hiking bag (minimum 50l+10)